Cordarrelle Patterson: 2014 season

 Patterson suffered through a disappointing 2014 season under new head coach Mike Zimmer and offensive coordinator Norv Turner.
 The team drafted rookie quarterback Teddy Bridgewater in 2014, but Bridgewater and Patterson failed to create any chemistry.
-The second year receiver caught only 33 passes for 384 yards and one touchdown.
+The second-year receiver caught only 33 passes for 384 yards and a touchdown.
 His return yards also plummeted.
 Patterson ended up losing his starting job to Charles Johnson, a practice squad player the team picked up from the Cleveland Browns.
-Johnson was drafted the same year as Patterson in the seventh round by the Green Bay Packers.
+Johnson was drafted the same year as Patterson in the seventh round by the Packers.
 By the end of the 2014 season, Patterson went from starter to fourth on the team's depth chart.

 2015 season

 Patterson had an opportunity to reacquire his starting position after veteran wide receiver Greg Jennings was released during the off-season.
 After newly signed veteran Mike Wallace established himself as the starter and rookie Stefon Diggs emerged as a premier receiver in Charles Johnson's absence, Patterson was dropped to fifth position and relegated to return duties.
-He received minimal play at wide receiver throughout the season, only amounting two receptions all season.
-However, he had two kick return touchdowns, the first in Week 10 against the Oakland Raiders and the second in Week 13 against the Seattle Seahawks.
+He received minimal play at wide receiver throughout the season, only amounting two receptions for 10 yards all season.
+However, Patterson had two kick return touchdowns, the first in Week 10 against the Oakland Raiders and the second in Week 13 against the Seattle Seahawks.

 2016 season

 In 2016, Patterson struggled as a receiver but remained a successful kick returner.
 He was named to his second Pro Bowl and second First-team All-Pro, both as a returner.
-Overall, he recorded 52 receptions for 453 receiving yards and two receiving touchdowns.
-In addition, he had 25 kickoff returns for 792 net yards and a return touchdown, which came against the Arizona Cardinals in Week 11.
+Overall, Patterson played in 16 games (eight starts) and recorded 52 receptions for 453 yards and two touchdowns while also returning 25 kicks for 792 yards and a return touchdown, which came against the Arizona Cardinals in Week 11.

-Oakland Raiders (2017)
+Oakland Raiders

-On March 13, 2017, Patterson signed a two-year, $8.5 million contract with the Oakland Raiders.
+On March 13, 2017, Patterson signed a two-year, $8.5 million contract with the Raiders.
 He joined a position unit that contained Michael Crabtree, Amari Cooper, Seth Roberts, and Johnny Holton.

 On September 10, 2017, in the season opener against the Tennessee Titans, Patterson had one rush for five yards and one reception for two yards and served as the kickoff returner in his Raiders debut.
 The Raiders won on the road by a score of 26–16.
-In the next game against the New York Jets, Patterson had three carries for 57 yards and a 43-yard touchdown to go along with a six-yard reception and 70 return yards in the 45–20 victory.
+In the next game against the New York Jets, Patterson had three carries for 57 yards and a 43-yard touchdown to go along with a six-yard reception and 70 return yards during the 45–20 victory.
 During Week 6, he had a 47-yard rushing touchdown as the Raiders narrowly lost to the Los Angeles Chargers by a score of 17–16.

-Patterson finished the 2017 season with 31 receptions for 309 yards to go along with 13 carries for 121 yards and two touchdowns and 19 returns for 538 yards.
+Patterson finished the 2017 season with 31 receptions for 309 yards to go along with 13 carries for 121 yards and two touchdowns and 19 returns for 538 yards in 16 games and two starts.